 More than 50 million Americans are affected by various types of allergies each year.
 Paired with the recent rise in pollen counts across much the United States, it seems like there’s never been a better time to consider investing in an air filter.
 But what exactly are air filters and are they really the right solution to help ease or prevent symptoms of various respiratory diseases?
-To answer some of the most common questions surrounding these devices, we asked the opinion of three different medical experts: Alana Biggers, a board-certified internal medicine physician; Stacy Sampson, a board-certified family medicine physician; and Judith Marcin, a board-certified family medicine physician.
+To answer some of the most common questions surrounding these devices, we asked the opinion of three different medical experts: Alana Biggers, MD, MPH, a board-certified internal medicine physician; Stacy Sampson, DO, a board-certified family medicine physician; and Judith Marcin, MD, a board-certified family medicine physician.

 Here’s what they had to say.